liebermeister/model-balancing/cvxpy/README.md

 Test files for model balancing (CVXpy version)
 ==============================================

-Directories:
+Directories

-* "examples": example model (+ data) file (SBtab)
+* examples: model and data files for small example model

-* "prior-table": (SBtab) table describing priors and bounds for all relevenant types of model variables
+* prior-table: table describing priors and bounds for all relevenant types of model variables

+All files are in SBtab format